cea-hpc/modules/doc/source/module.rst

 All switches may be entered either in short or long notation.
 The following switches are accepted:

+.. option:: --all, -a

+ Include hidden modules in search performed with :subcmd:`avail`, :subcmd:`aliases`, :subcmd:`search` or :subcmd:`whatis` sub-commands.

+ .. only:: html

+    .. versionadded:: 4.6

 .. option:: --auto

  On :subcmd:`load`, :subcmd:`unload` and :subcmd:`switch` sub-commands, enable